|0-1 (.000)||Lost 1||0-0||0-0||0-1|

 A four-year starter at Averett, he was selected to the 1998 all-state team and the 1998 and 2001 all-conference teams.
 He also played professionally with the Vancouver 86’ers reserve squad of the A-League in 1999 and holds a USSF “B” license and NSCAA Goalkeeping Level 1 and 2 license.

-Coach Nick Mims begins his first season as an assistant coach with the University of Houston-Victoria soccer program.
+Coach Nick Mims begins his second season as an assistant coach with the University of Houston-Victoria soccer program.

-A 2013 graduate of Drake University in Des Moines, Iowa, with a Bachelor of Science Degree in Business Studies, he is currently studying for a Strategic MBA from UHV.
+He is a 2013 graduate of Drake University in Des Moines, Iowa, with a Bachelor of Science Degree in Business Studies.

 As a four-year member of the Drake University men’s soccer program, he helped the Bulldogs win a Missouri Valley Conference Championship and reach the Elite 8 in the NCAA Tournament.

-Mims has coached for one year for the Quad Cities United Soccer Club in Davenport, Iowa and he holds a NSCAA National Diploma License.
-A native of Davenport, Iowa, he is a 2009 graduate of Central high School.
+Mims has coached for one year for the Quad Cities United Soccer Club in Davenport, Iowa and he holds a USSF National “D” License.
+A native of Davenport, Iowa, he is a 2009 graduate of Central High School.

 Casey Collins begins his first season as an assistant coach with the University of Houston-Victoria soccer program.
 Collins joins UHV after spending three seasons as the assistant coach at Shoreline Community College.
 While at Shoreline, Collins helped the program to an overall record of 32-20-10 and two NWAC quarterfinal appearances.
 Prior to Shoreline he spent a season working with the goalkeepers for the Bellevue College Men’s soccer program.

-He also spent four years as an assistant coach for the Bishop Blanchet High School Girls varsity soccer program and two with the Shorewood High Schools Boys varsity program.
-He was also a member of the coaching staff for Seattle United youth soccer club.
+He also spent four years as an assistant coach for the Bishop Blanchet High School girls varsity soccer program and two with the Shorewood High Schools boys varsity program.
+Both programs made multiple State appearances during his time with each team.
+He was also a member of the coaching staff for Seattle United youth soccer club, one of the largest youth clubs on the West Coast.

 A native of Seattle, Washington, Collins graduated from The Evergreen State College in 2011 with a B.A. in Urban Planning.
 After graduating he went on to play professionally with the Kitsap Pumas where he was a member of the 2011 PDL National Champions.
 He currently holds his USSF National “C” license as well as his NSCAA Goalkeeping Level 3 license.